ryanwiemer/gatsby-starter-gcn/README.md

 ![](screenshots/netlify-build-environment-variables.jpg)

-4. Confirm the site building successfully.
+4. Confirm the site is building successfully.
 Be aware that every time you push to `master` a deploy will automatically start and be published to production.

 ## Additional Settings

-### Setup Contentful Webhook (Optional)
+### Contentful Webhook (Optional)

 1. Navigate to Netlify:
 **Settings** → **Build & Deploy** → **Build hooks**.